ADVERTISEMENT

 The 50-page review of St. Clement's School is part of our series of in-depth accounts of Canada's leading private schools.
 It provides a unique and objective perspective on the school's academics, programs, culture, and community.

-• Its leadership is adept, responsive, and progressive.
+• Leadership is adept, responsive, and progressive.

 Read our in-depth review